All GLP-1 medications from licensed 503A pharmacies Browse Products

 Mood changes.
 While most people report improved mood on GH peptides, significant mood swings, anxiety, or irritability should be discussed with your provider.
 These could relate to hormonal changes that need evaluation.

 Breast tissue changes.
-In rare cases, elevated prolactin (more common with GHRP-6 or GHRP-2) can cause breast tissue sensitivity in men.
+In rare cases, improved prolactin (more common with GHRP-6 or GHRP-2) can cause breast tissue sensitivity in men.
 If this occurs, your provider should check prolactin levels and may switch you to a more selective peptide.

 Your provider should be ordering blood work at baseline and during your protocol.
 This typically includes IGF-1, fasting glucose, insulin, and sometimes cortisol and prolactin depending on which peptide you're using.